efredericks/CloudAppsDev/_posts/4-DesigningApps.md

-> By the end of this module, you will gain experience with microservices and asynchronous processes.
+> By the end of this module, you will learn how to start designing cloud applciations and gain experience with microservices.

 > Module videos:
 > * Core concepts
 > * Microservices
-> * Asynchronous processes

 ## Cloud Applications